 - A pinch of grated nutmeg (I don’t add this, but do so, if that's what you like)

 - Parmesan, grated

 *Tip: I’ve used both fresh lasagne sheets and dried for this recipe, and each works fine.
 For an easier time, fresh is better, because you don’t have to cook it first and it’s also less flimsy; however, it’s more expensive and you end up buying two packets, then not using it all - if you're like me, you'll have a top-freezer drawer with loads of leftover sheets and not much to use them for.
-I tried dried lasagne sheets this time, as recommended by Chris in his recipe (above).
-It was more fiddly and a pain to have to cook them, but they were ready in about 5 mins - not including water boiling time - and it meant we cooked what we needed and had just enough.
+I tried dried lasagne sheets this time: it was more fiddly, but they were par-cooked (softened) in about 2-3 mins each sheet, and it meant we cooked what we needed.

 Preheat the oven to 180°c

 Making the ragù bolognese sauce (Source: 'Mary Berry: Everyday')